kwahome/pycon-monitoring-workshop/README.md

 - Important qualities of a Metrics, Monitoring, and Alerting System
 - Designing/architecting applications for monitoring & observability

-## Notifications Service
+## Messaging Service
-To adequately demonstrate implementation of a monitoring system in a python application/service and to achieve the workshop's objectives, a notification service has been built.
+To adequately demonstrate implementation of a monitoring system in a python application/service and to achieve the workshop's objectives, a messaging service has been built.

-The service is designed to handle notifications messages of varying kind (push, SMS) and priority and in varying quantities.
+The service is designed to handle messages of varying kind (push, SMS) and priority and in varying quantities.

 A sample payload to the notifications endpoint: